Night Witches: Disciplined personnel

-Senior Engineer Sofiya Ozerkova destroyed her party card to avoid being seized after she was shot down and had to escape and evade from the German Army.
+Senior Engineer Sofiya Ozerkova destroyed her party card in case of capture during a retreat from an encircled airbase after she had chosen to stay behind to deny the German Army a Po-2 undergoing repairs.
 Following her return to the Regiment she was sentenced to death by a military tribunal in 1942 because she could not produce the card.
-She was later acquitted after her sentence was suspended and she was reinstated to her position.
+She refused to appeal the sentence as a show of loyalty to the party, but was later acquitted after the political commissar attached to the unit intervened on her behalf.
+Her sentence was suspended and she was reinstated to her position.
 Mechanics Raisa Kharitonova and Tamara Frolova were sentenced to ten years of imprisonment for dismantling a flare (used by navigators to illuminate bombing targets) and using the small silk parachutes to sew undergarments.
 Both of them were retrained as navigators, but Frolova was killed in action in 1943.

 Honored personnel

 Twenty-three personnel from the regiment were awarded the title Hero of the Soviet Union, two were awarded Hero of the Russian Federation, and one was awarded Hero of Kazakhstan.